EdwardOmondi/java_scraper/readme.md

-# Stratalis Web Scraper Test By Edward Omondi
+# Web Scraper Test By Edward Omondi

 This is my submission for the agent that extracts all the mayors listed for every region on the https://www.mon-maire.fr/maires-regions website using java
 The  output file is the `scraper.csv` file in the root directory of the project.